hemant2132/codeforces-submissions-logger/README.md

 ```

 - A "running" message will soon show up on the console.
 Congratulations, the setup is now complete.

-### Additional Comments

-- I have used [replit](https://replit.com/) to keep the project [always on](https://blog.replit.com/alwayson).
-You may use a similar hosting service.
-- You can authorize the Codeforces API to fetch unofficial submissions.
-Follow the instructions given [here](https://codeforces.com/apiHelp) and make changes to the existing code accordingly.

 ## Usage